-Normal starting of either a cold or a warm engine does not require pumping or depressing the accelerator pedal.
-To start the vehicle, turn the key to the ON position and press the red ENGINE START button located on the instrument panel and release when the engine starts.
-If the engine fails to start within 10 seconds, turn the key to the OFF position, wait 5 seconds, then repeat the normal starting procedure.
+Normal Starting of either a warm or cold engine is obtained without pumping or depressing the accelerator pedal.
+Turn the key to the START position and release when the engine starts.
+If the engine fails to start within 10 seconds, turn the key to the OFF position, wait 5 seconds, then repeat the starting procedure.